Publishing REST Web Services¶

-There are some settings that are global to all the REST web services (see Global Settings of REST Web Services) so they are managed in Server Configuration, not in the Settings tab of the service.
+There are additional settings that are global to all the REST web services (see Global Settings of REST Web Services) so they are managed in Server Configuration, not in the Settings tab of each service.

 Advanced: manages the parameters of the connection between the Web service and the Virtual DataPort Server and other advanced settings.
 See section Advanced Tab (REST).